Skip to content

 The World War II Resistance Museum tells the story of the country’s Nazi occupation and the everyday acts of its citizens to resist their Nazi oppressors.
 Showcasing personal stories, photos, and documents, its exhibits demonstrate the heroism of Dutch citizens across all faiths, and walks of life.
 Learn about Dutch espionage, armed resistance, underground newspapers, and small acts of rebellion.

 Give yourself time and space to take in these important and moving places.
 Take your time to see these museums along with Amsterdam’s great art collections and cultural museums.
-If you join us on a Holland Untour, you’ll have plenty of time to give Amsterdam and its museums the multiple visits they deserve.
+If you join us on a Holland UnTour, you’ll have plenty of time to give Amsterdam and its museums the multiple visits they deserve.

 See you in the Netherlands.